Picking the right salon management software is crucial.

 Booker Website

-Booker also does not offer a website builder, but you can build in online booking to your existing website through Booker’s API, if you are willing to hire a developer and pay a monthly fee to lease access.
+Booker does not offer a website builder, but you can build in online booking to your existing website through Booker’s API, if you are willing to hire a developer and pay a monthly fee to lease access.

 You can also build your own branded mobile app through Mindbody.
 Mindbody offers app-building service, where they use your branding, logo, and colors to develop a mobile booking app just for your clients.